RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #352, #353

+Spent a couple sessions just cleaning out issues.
+Setting a lot of issues to be resurrected for another time and just general refreshing my mind on what things need to be addressed moving forward.
+I have to plan out my next steps and this helped me get re-oriented again.
+I'm down to about 102 issues again and would like to close out as many simple things as possible so I'm going to now just go through and pick the easiest ones for simple task stuff.
+Hopefully it isn't too bad, just gotta trudge through all the painful monotonous stuff.
+Just needs to be done.

 ## #348, #349, #350, #351

 Well I did it... supposedly.
 Single File Packages should now be a thing.
 I can